thabresh-s/Algorithms-in-python-by-thabresh/README.md

-# Algorithms-in-python-by-thabresh
+### Algorithms in Python

 This repository consist of Algoritghms and data structures programs.
-This is Created by Thabresh_syed.